How To Browse Privately! [+ tips and tricks]

 And remember to stay cautious.
 Don't download anything if you don't think it's legitimate!

 Also, please note that Google and other companies track you in many other different ways.
-Oh, and THEY'RE NOT JUST ABOUT BROWSING!
-He also provides ways to prevent being tracked!
-You can also research yourself :)
+THEY'RE NOT JUST ABOUT BROWSING.
+You can research yourself!
+The more you research, the more you know, the more you can do.

-Another note: If you see an ad that offers free services, know they get money from something else... most probably by selling your data!
+If you see an ad that offers free services, remember that they get money from something else... most likely by selling your data!
 I suggest you to not use advertised free services like Honey.

 Bye and thanks again!